-You have a few different options when selecting a dialer for your business or call center.
-There are three main types of dialers, which have individual strengths and weaknesses.
-We outline the three types of dialers for contacting leads.
+You have a few different options when selecting between sales dialers for your business or call center.
+There are three main types of dialers for call centers, which each have strengths and weaknesses.
+We outline these three types of dialers for contacting leads.
 We also provide details regarding how each one may be best suited for your business or call center.

 Preview or Power Dialers

-The preview or power dialer is the slowest sales dialer.
-It calls on a one-to-one calling ratio which allows your sales rep to preview the lead.
-The sales rep can look through the lead information and decide if they want to reach out and call.
+The preview or power dialer is the slowest option among sales dialers.
+It calls using a one-to-one calling ratio, which allows your sales rep to preview the lead.
+The agent can look through the lead information and decide if they want to reach out and call.
 If they decide to reach out, then they simply click to call.

-The sales rep may reach the consumer or a voicemail.
-If you have a consultative sales approach, the preview or power dialer is a great solution.
+The agent may reach the consumer or a voicemail.
+If you use a consultative sales approach, the preview or power dialer is a great solution.
 One thing that’s incredibly important is that the leads that are being offered up have some great logic behind them.
 As a result, a good call workflow is critical.
 Otherwise, you’re offered leads that may not be the best leads to call at that moment.

-The predictive dialer is the Ferrari of sales dialers.
+The predictive dialer is the Ferrari of sales dialers for call centers.
 Predicting dialing offers all the speed.

 In order to obtain the full benefits of a predictive dialer, you need many agents working leads at the same time.
 It works best if you have at least 10 people on your team.
 If you have 6 or 7 people and are planning to grow, a progressive sales dialer would be something to consider.
 A predictive dialer works on a call ratio.
 You can put it on a three-to-one, a five-to-one or a seven-to-one call ratio.
 When your sales reps sign on, depending on how many are logged in at the same time, the dialer will start calling based on that ratio.